CHTC/chtc-website-source/hpc-software.md

 If you want to clear your command line environment and start over, run the following:

 ```
-[alice@login]$module purge
+[alice@login]$ module purge
 ```

 # 3. Installing Software on the Cluster

 ## Overview

-Plan to follow these recommendations when building software on the HPC Cluster.
+Unless you are using a licensed software program provided via modules, you are able to compile and install the software you need on the HPC Cluster.

-* Software should be compiled on the build node. (?)
-* Final installation should be to your `/software` folder
+Software should be installed to your `/software/username` directory.
+If using CHTC's provided compilation tools via modules, make sure to load the needed modules before compiling and to load the same modules in your job submission.

+For groups that would like to share software installations among group members, please contact us about getting a shared "group" directory.

-If you are new to software installation, see the more step-by-step process described below.
+If you are new to software installation, see the section below for a more step-by-step description of the process.

 ## Step by Step Process

-1. **Download Source Code** - download the source code for your desired program (where to?)
+1. **Download Source Code** - download the source code for your desired program to your `/software` directory.
 1. **Read the Docs** - try to find the installation instructions, either online or in the downloaded source code.
 In particular, you'll want to note if there are any special requirements for dependencies like MPI or the compiler needed.
-1. **Access Build Node** ?
 1. **Load Modules** - if you are using software modules to help you build your code, load them now.
 Keep track of what you use so that you can load them in your job submit file later.
 We also recommend doing a `module purge` before